FEBRUARY, 1983

 interact with the processing.

 7. Variable Set point.
-This is the desired value of
+This is the desired value ofa process variable which may change from run to

 run and must usually be entered by the operator.